MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/security-roles.md

 Tables only allow for principals to receive the `admins` or `ingestors` roles.

 If a principal receives an `admins` table role, they must also have a role on the database to query the data because queries require database access.
-Regardless, they will be able to drop the table.
+Regardless, they'll be able to drop the table.
 The `ingestors` can only ingest data into the table.

 ### .add